Zillow posts record profit as housing boom drives web clicks

 Zillow’s booming marketing operation has shifted the spotlight away from its nascent home-flipping initiative.
 The Seattle-based company acquired 1,789 homes in the quarter, compared to 1,787 a year earlier, as it returned to pre-COVID purchasing levels after slowing acquisitions earlier in the year.

 Zillow also announced it has agreed to pay $500 million to acquire ShowingTime.com, which makes tools for house hunters to arrange home tours with agents.
-The purchase fits a key theme in the U.S. housing market in recent months, as socially-distancing efforts and the coming-of-age of millennial homebuyers drives more house-hunting functions online.
+The purchase fits a key theme in the U.S. housing market in recent months, as social-distancing efforts and the coming-of-age of millennial homebuyers drives more house-hunting functions online.

 That theme has also been good for other companies at the intersection of technology and the U.S. housing market.
 Shares in brokerage Redfin have soared, and next-generation home-flipper Opendoor Technologies went public through a merger with a blank-check company.